Flash Flood Preparedness Chicago – How to Protect Your Home

 - Grade landscaping away from the home

-- Raise utilities and appliances off the basement floors
+- Raise utilities and appliances off the basement floor

 - Flashlights & batteries